 1. Does Montana have an estate tax?

 Montana's estate tax is equal to the maximum credit allowed for state death taxes against the federal estate tax.
 The Economic Growth and Tax Reconciliation Act (EGTRRA) of 2001 provided a temporary phase out of the credit starting in 2002 and eliminated the credit for deaths occurring in 2005 through 2010.
-The Tax Relief, Unemployment Reauthorization, and Job Creation Act of 2010 extended the full phase out of the state death tax credit through 2011 and 2012.
+The American Taxpayer Relief Act of 2012 made this phase out permanent, and IRC §2011 was repealed effectively in 2014.

 Therefore, there is no Montana estate tax due for deaths occurring in 2005 and thereafter.
 However, if the decedent passed away before January 1, 2005, there may still be a requirement to file if no documents have been submitted to the Department previously.